Decoherence and determinism in a one-dimensional cloud-chamber model: Abstract

 \section{Abstract}

-A possible explanation for the seemingly random nature of the measurement result in quantum mechanics was recently proposed \cite{sparenberg:13}.
-In this approach, a measurement result is simply determined by the microscopic state of the measuring device.
-This interpretation led to a new discussion of Mott's problem \cite{mott:1929}, i.e.\ the paradoxical appearance of linear tracks in a cloud-chamber measurement of a radioactive source emitting spherical waves.
-It was proposed that the appearance of particular linear tracks was actually determined by the (random) positions of atoms or molecules inside the chamber.
-In the present work, we further explore this hypothesis, both analytically and numerically, in the framework of a recently established one-dimensional model \cite{carlone:15}.
+The hypothesis \cite{sparenberg:13} that the particular linear tracks appearing in the measurement of a spherically-emitting radioactive source in a cloud chamber are determined by the (random) positions of atoms or molecules inside the chamber is further explored in the framework of a recently established one-dimensional model \cite{carlone:15}.
 In this model, meshes of localized spins 1/2 play the role of the cloud-chamber atoms and the spherical wave is replaced by a linear superposition of two wave packets moving from the origin to the left and to the right, evolving deterministically according to the Schrödinger equation.
 We first revisit these results using a time-dependent approach, where the wave packets impinge on a symmetric two-sided detector.
 We discuss the evolution of the wave function in the configuration space and stress the interest of a non-symmetric detector in a quantum-measurement perspective.
 Next we use a time-independent approach to study the scattering of a plane wave on a single-sided detector.
 Preliminary results are obtained, analytically for the single-spin case and numerically for up to 8 spins.
 They show that the spin-excitation probabilities are sometimes very sensitive to the parameters of the model, which corroborates the idea that the measurement result could be determined by the atom positions.
-The possible origin of decoherence and entropy increase in future models is finally discussed.
+The possible origin of decoherence and entropy increase in future models is finally discussed. \keywords{quantum measurement problem \and determinism \and Mott problem \and cloud chamber \and decoherence}